ENT & Audiology

 How do I prepare for my appointment?

-If you require hospital transport please contact us well in advance to arrange this.
+If you are eligible for hospital transport, please contact us to arrange it for you.

 Can I cancel my appointment?

-If you need to cancel this appointment, you are only allowed to cancel your appointment twice.
-If you cancel a 3rd time you will be discharged back to your GP and will need a new referral.
+If you need to cancel your appointment, please call us as soon as possible.
+If you cancel your appointment more than two times, you will be discharged back to your GP and will need to be referred to our service again.

-If you fail to attend this appointment, you will be discharged back to your GP’s care and will need a new referral.
-This is in line with the Hospital Trust Policy.
+If you fail to attend this appointment, you will be discharged back to your GP’s care and will need a new referral in line with the Trust Policy.

 What will happen at my appointment?